Left orderings on inductive limits of amalgamated free products: Introduction

-These theorems claim that if a family of positive cones $\{P_{(m)}\}_{m\In}$ of a family of finitely generated groups is generalized as $\tilde{P}$ of a left ordering of a countably generated group $\tilde{G}$, then $\tilde{P}$ may not be an isolated ordering even if all $P_{(m)}$ are an isolated orderings of $G_{(m)}$.
-In other words, finding an isolated ordering of countably generated groups is more difficult than of finitely generated groups.
+These theorems claim that if a family $\{P_{(m)}\}_{m\In}$ of positive cones of a family $\{G_{(m)}\}_{m\In}$ of finitely generated groups is extended to the positive cone $ P_{(\infty)}$ of a left ordering of a countably generated group $G_{(\infty)}$, then $ P_{(\infty)}$ may not be the positive cone of an isolated ordering even if every $P_{(m)}$ is associated with an isolated orderings of $G_{(m)}$.
+In other words, the theorems suggest that there are obstacles to construct isolated orderings of countably generated groups by extending known isolated orderings.

 This paper is organized as follows.
-In Section \ref{sec:Back}, we introduce some backgrounds on theory of left orderings.
-In Section \ref{sec:3}, we treat left orderings of arbitrary countably generated groups at first.
+In Section \ref{sec:Back}, we provide some backgrounds on the theory of left orderings.
+In Section \ref{sec:3}, we first treat left orderings of countably generated groups.
 Next, we define the inductive limit of amalgamated free products and prove Lemma \ref{lem:main}, which plays a major role in this paper.
-In Section \ref{sec:4}, we treat Dehornoy's case and Ito's case and prove the main theorems.
+In Section \ref{sec:4}, we treat Dehornoy's and Ito's isolated orderings and prove the main theorems.